-Prague, Czech Republic – All across Central and Eastern Europe, the main meal served for the Christmas feast is neither duck nor turkey, but carp.
-Yes, carp.
+Prague, Czech Republic – In many Central and Eastern European countries, the main meal served for the Christmas feast is neither duck nor turkey, but carp.

 Eating carp for Christmas, a widespread tradition in Central and Eastern Europe